• Skip to main content

 #8.
 Close Grip Pushups

 Close-grip pushups are an excellent bodyweight exercise for targeting the triceps muscles.
 It is a more challenging variation of the traditional pushup.
-If you can’t do close grip pushups yet, start with regular pushups, and when you get stronger, progress to close grip pushups.
+If you can’t do close-grip pushups yet, start with regular pushups, and when you get stronger, progress to close-grip pushups.
 Like the chin-ups and dips, close grip pushups offer you some flexibility.
 You can use them to warm up, cool down, or workout.
-They also provide you with another compound exercise to improve your athletic performance and appearance.
-As a result, the close-grip pushup is the highest-ranking bodyweight exercise to make our list.
+They also provide another compound exercise to improve your athletic performance and appearance.
+As a result, the close-grip pushup is the highest-ranking bodyweight exercise make our list.

 Here is the best cable exercise for building massive biceps and triceps: